abossenbroek/CarND-MPC-Project/README.md

 # CarND-Controls-MPC
 Self-Driving Car Engineer Nanodegree Program

+## Introduction
+Because of the large number of math equations in this document it is highly recommend to view this document with the [Google Chrome GitHub with MathJax plugin](https://chrome.google.com/webstore/detail/github-with-mathjax/).

 ## Model
 A Model Predictive Controller is used to change the acceleration and the steering angle, which are the actuators, along a path in the simulation.
 The MPC assumes no tire forces, gravity or impact from mass.
 This class of MPCs are often referred to as bicycle